 - 1 tbsp lemon zest (do this before juicing)

 - 6 tbsp (90ml) lemon juice (2 - 3 lemons)

-- Preheat oven to 180C/350F (fan forced / convection) (Note 3 for standard ovens).
-Spray a 20cm/9" square tin with oil and line with baking/parchment paper with overhang (so it can be lifted out once cooked).
+- Preheat oven to 180C/350F (all oven types).
+Spray a 20cm/8" square tin with oil and line with baking/parchment paper with overhang (so it can be lifted out once cooked).